|

 Virginia, in conjunction with the Boston Public Library, Danvers Archival Center, Peabody Essex Museum, Massachusetts Archives, and the Massachusetts Historical Society.

-texts material by Increase Mather and John Hale (as collected by George Lincoln
+texts by Increase Mather and John Hale (as collected by George Lincoln

-Burr) and frequently asked questions, all good links for any one looking to do research about Salem Village.
+Burr) and frequently asked questions are all good links for any one looking to do research about Salem Village.
 The web page cites the information very well, including days and years when the citation was written.

 See also Links on Witchcraft, Magic & Religion by Christopher C. Fennell <http://etext.lib.virginia.edu/users/fennell/highland/harper/religlink.html>.